Hebron History, Family Crest & Coats of Arms

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of cholera, typhoid, dysentery or small pox.
 In North America, some of the first immigrants who could be considered kinsmen of the Hebron family name Hebron, or who bore a variation of the surname were

 Typical Hebron Emigration from the United Kingdom to North America

 Hebron Settlers in United States in the 19th Century

 - Brid.
-Hebron, aged 0, who emigrated to the United States from Mallow, in 1895
+Hebron, aged 0, who immigrated to the United States from Mallow, in 1895

 - Thomas J. Hebron, aged 18, who landed in America from Ballyhane, in 1897